cloudbring/newrelic-mcp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This project is not affiliated with, endorsed by, or supported by New Relic, Inc. It is an independent open-source project that uses New Relic's public APIs.

 ## Acknowledgments

 - Built on the [Model Context Protocol](https://modelcontextprotocol.io) specification
-- Powered by [New Relic's](https://newrelic.com) observability platform
+- Integrates with [New Relic's](https://newrelic.com) observability platform APIs
-- Inspired by the MCP community and ecosystem
+- Inspired by the broader MCP ecosystem

 ---

-Made with ❤️ by the New Relic MCP community
+Made with ❤️ by [@cloudbring](https://github.com/cloudbring) using Cursor and Claude Code